 Warning: While this worked on my 15" MacBook Pro (mid 2014, EMC 2881), and newer models based on the comments below, this messes with the Model Specific Registers on your Intel processor.
 Also, this WILL NOT WORK on AMD-based systems...should Apple ever release one.
 Before proceeding, ensure that rEFInd is supported for your specific Mac/processor.
 By following any of the steps outlined below, you agree to not hold me liable for any damages.
 You've been warned!

 Ok, if you're at this point, you've agreed to chance fate.
 So, I got fed up that Apple's UEFI BIOS doesn't set VT-x enabled by default when a Boot Camp partition is started by default.
-Having to boot into OS X, then reboot into Windows just so I can use Hyper-V is a huge time suck, and a bit ridiculous.
+Having to boot into OS X, then reboot into Windows just so I can use Hyper-V/Docker is a huge time suck, and a bit ridiculous.

 I sat out to find a solution, and had a hard time digging up information.
 I stumbled upon a possible solution from 10 years ago using rEFIt, an EFI-based shell from ArchLinux, and some hacky EFI app to enable it, but the hacky solution only works for 32-bit mode...not 64-bit.

 After researching about rEFIt, I found a newer version called rEFInd.
 Turns out, it has the option to enable VT-x and lock it when it starts up.
 If you're not familiar with rEFInd, it's a boot loader (similar to Grub) that is specifically built for EFI-based systems.
 By using this bootloader to start Windows, VT-x will be enabled before the Windows kernel gets started, and Hyper-V will always work without a reboot into OS X.

 - Go here and download rEFInd (the zip version): http://www.rodsbooks.com/refind/getting.html

 - Extract the zip to a folder, open the refind folder and edit refind.conf-sample.